Why Your Homestead Business Needs a WordPress Website and Blog

 Last week I had a conversation with an artisan jewellery maker.
-This morning I had the same conversation with a professional fiber artist.
+This morning I had the same conversation with a professional fibre artist.
 Both artisans are running their businesses via a Facebook page, without a website or blog.
 While in both cases their following was small, one also had a local business presence and an Etsy shop.
-Its a complicated mass to sort through, when choosing which platforms to base your online business efforts on.
+It’s a complicated mass to sort through when choosing which platforms to base your online business efforts on.
 Even though the internet is 20 years old, the proliferation of options for building a presence and engaging an audience has exploded only in the last 4 years.
-Things are changing so fast its hard to sort through all your options and find the best fit for your homestead business.
-Here’s some things to consider when investing your time in your online marketing.
+Things are changing so fast it’s hard to sort through all your options and find the best fit for your homestead business.
+Here are some things to consider when investing your time in your online marketing.

 Are you building your business on rental property?

 First of all, when you build your online platform on rental property — a page on Facebook, a free blog through blogspot.com or wordpress.com, or another free platform.
 You don’t own this space.
 You are renting it and as a renter can be evicted without notice.
 If your online presence is just for fun, then you can just begin again on another free platform.
 However, when this online platform is the foundation of your business or your livelihood it can be devastating.
-You can have your Facebook page removed, or your blog taken down because of a violation of the user agreement, because someone complains, because of perceived inappropriate content.
+You can have your Facebook page removed, or your blog was taken down because of a violation of the user agreement, because someone complains, because of perceived inappropriate content.
 It is a violation of the Facebook user agreement, for instance, to put advertising on a personal page.
 In the new Facebook timelines, some users are posting a banner picture with a company logo, on their personal page.
 This violates the Facebook user agreement and could result in their personal and business pages being taken down by Facebook, without recourse.
-WordPress.com doesn’t allow affiliate links or adverting on WordPress.com blogs.
-So if you are using a WordPress.com blog to direct people to a business Facebook page, for instance, that could be seen as a violation of the WordPress.com user agreement and cause your blog to be banned on WordPress.com.
-Authors, such as Jenny Dean, author of Wild Colour, who use their WordPress.com blog to promote their books could also be found in violation.
+Wordpress.com doesn’t allow affiliate links or advertising on Wordpress.com blogs.
+So if you are using a Wordpress.com blog to direct people to a business Facebook page, for instance, that could be seen as a violation of the Wordpress.com user agreement and cause your blog to be banned on Wordpress.com.
+Authors, such as Jenny Dean, author of Wild Colour, who use their Wordpress.com blog to promote their books could also be found in violation.
 WordPress makes the decisions, not the user.
-It is rental property.
+It is a rental property.

 Blogs and Websites: What’s wrong with this scenario?

 What’s wrong with that?
 The website, often built by a paid web designer and accessible only to the paid web designer, is not updated often.
 While the blog is updated several times per week.
-The blog, being on a free blogging site, is rental property, and is subject to the same insecurity that I already mentioned.
+The blog, being on a free blogging site, is a rental property and is subject to the same insecurity that I already mentioned.
 While the webpage is stagnant.
-Google, the major search index and driver of traffic to your webpage, rewards web pages with new and relevant content, and penalizes pages that are stagnant, and unchanging.
-In this senario, the rental property is getting traffic, but the owned real-estate is short on search engine results.
+Google, the major search index and driver of traffic to your webpage, rewards web pages with new and relevant content and penalizes pages that are stagnant, and unchanging.
+In this scenario, the rental property is getting traffic, but the owned real-estate is short on search engine results.